FOR ANY VOLUNTARY ORGANISATION INTERESTED IN USING OUR MINIBUS PLEASE DO GIVE US A CALL ON 01833 641010 (WE ARE CLOSED ON WEDNESDAYS).

 Please see below to download the UTASS Vehicle User Report form associated with the use of our minibuses, which outlines relevant licensing, insurance and Standard Permit (not for hire or reward) requirements.
 One minibus takes 14 passengers and requires drivers to hold a D1 Licence and the new one takes 9 passengers and does not require D1 on the licence.
 To cover costs it is £10/half day & £20 for a full day’s use, plus £1 per mile with special rates for educational use.
 We would welcome enquiries for minibus use from voluntary organisations.

-Andre (Instructor), Laura & Rupert pictured with their test Certificates
+Andre (Instructor), Laura & Rupert pictured with their test Certificates earlier this year

 Vince Sewell Staindrop Scouts

 Ian Sowerby Barnard Castle Scouts

 Sarah Pybus Franklin St Mary’s Church, Cockfield leading various clubs

 Craig Mumberson Staindrop Scouts